BarishNamazov/yt-analysis/README.md

 # YouTube Data Analysis
 ## awareness brings healthier habits!
-Authors: Barisha Namazov, Firangiz Ganbarli, Zoe Kulphongpatana
+Authors: Barish Namazov, Firangiz Ganbarli, Zoe Kulphongpatana

 Easily see key and fun facts about your data just in seconds!
 Follow the steps: